 18) Weird Layovers Don’t Phase You

 If you don’t mind grabbing flights with bizarre layovers, well out of your way, because it gets you extra travel miles and give you an excuse to explore somewhere new you might have an addiction.
 Further, if you go out of your way to book the flight with a 24 hour layover if a city you’ve never visited you’re definitely an addict.
-You’d be surprised how much of a city you can explore in 24 hours, give it a try sometime!
+You’d be surprised how much of a city you can explore in 24 or 48 hours, give it a try sometime!

 19) Cashing In On Delays